neo-ngd/reference/How-To-Become-NEO-Consensus-Node.md

 2. Right-click on the account -> `Vote`.

 3. In the Candidates field, enter the public key of the candidate to vote.
 You can enter multiple public keys separated by Line feeds.
-Note that each line cannot contain spaces, as shown in the following figure:
+Note that each line cannot contain spaces, as shown in the following image:

    <img src="https://raw.githubusercontent.com/taomo-eo/docs/master/Becoming_Consensus_Node/img/votemulti-EN.png" width="725">
    *Example: giving three candidates each 100000000 votes.*